Mrajpatel/FileConvertorApp/README.md

 # FileConvertorApp
- Console application which reads XML data and converts it into HTML content for web browser.
+ C++ console application which reads XML data and converts it into HTML content for web browser.

 ## Install and build instructions